rfortherestofus/blog/area-and-line-chart/area-and-line-chart.md

 gap_label <- str_glue("{scales::dollar(difference, accuracy = 1)}\ngap")
 ```

-Then, we use the same code as before but with 2 new geoms:
+Then, we use the `annotate()` function from ggplot to add both the line

-- `geom_segment()`: draw a straight line segment between two points.
-In
-  our case, we will use it to draw 2 segments around the GDP per capita
-  gap annotation.
-- `geom_text()`: add text annotations to the plot.
-We’ll use it to label
-  the gap between the two lines, which represents the difference in GDP
-  per capita between the two countries.
+showing the gap size and the text annotation of it.

 ``` r
 gdp_line_chart +